 Majority of the state programs and affiliates require your deer to be field dressed.
 However, some processors will allow full deer to be donated.
 Please check with your local drop off location.

-Visit our Get Involved page to find your local drop off location for more information.
+Visit our state affiliate page to find your local drop off location for more information.

 What if I want my game meat to go directly to someone I know?